Felicia Thomas

 she/her

 Prior to DJC, Felicia served as the director of diversity and inclusion at Bodman PLC and the assistant dean of student affairs and director of diversity initiatives at Wayne State University Law School (Wayne Law).
+During her tenure at Wayne Law, she was appointed to chair the Law School’s inaugural Diversity Task Force and convened its first Diversity Committee.
+She also launched and ran a successful K-12 Pipeline Outreach Program with Detroit Public Schools Community District (DPSCD).
+Wayne Law was recognized twice as one of only ten law schools in the country by the Law School Admission Council’s Discover Law Program.
+Hundreds of DPSCD participated in these programs over the years; several students have gone on to become lawyers and credited their decision to pursue law to participating in these programs.
 Prior to Wayne Law, she served as a law clerk to Daphne Means Curtis in the Wayne County 3rd Circuit Court, Civil Division.
-Felicia is currently an adjunct faculty member at Wayne Law and teaches a course called Teaching Law in High School.
-Felicia is a member of the State Bar of Michigan and sits on the Character and Fitness Committee for District H and the Diversity and Inclusion Advisory Committee.
+Felicia also served as an adjunct faculty member at Wayne Law, teaching a course called Teaching Law in High School.
+Felicia is a member of the State Bar of Michigan and sat on the Character and Fitness Committee for District H and the Diversity and Inclusion Advisory Committee for several years.